Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/configuring-using-s3-api.md

    {% include note.html content="If you haven't installed an SSL certificate, append `--no-verify-ssl` to the end of the command." %}

-1. (Optional) If you haven't configured your machine to trust the SSL certificate installed on your Qumulo cluster, to configure the path to [the trusted SSL certificate bundle that you have created and installed earlier](#configuring-https) manually, use the `aws configure` command.
+1. (Optional) If you haven't configured your machine to trust the SSL certificate installed on your Qumulo cluster, to configure the path to [the trusted SSL certificate bundle that you have created and installed earlier](#configuring-https) manually, run the `aws configure` command.
 For example:

    ```bash
    $ aws configure \